bkaestner/codewars-rules/rules/0120-Tests.md

 too strict.
 This is usually the case with floating points, where one expects the user to do things in a certain way.

-However, sometimes your reference solution is wrong.
+However, sometimes your reference implementation &ndash; the solution the users try to write &ndash; is wrong.
 People have now adjusted their submitted functions to yours, so that they still solve the kata, even though their logic is broken.
 If you now fix your reference solution, the results of many users might get rejected.

 So what can you do?